wiremock-inc/kubernetes-runner-demo/README.md

 ```

 This script will:
-1. Create a ConfigMap from the `.wiremock` directory
+1. Create a PersistentVolumeClaim for storing WireMock configuration
 2. Deploy the WireMock Runner service and deployment
+3. Copy the `.wiremock` directory to the persistent volume
+4. Set proper file permissions (UID 1001:1000) for WireMock Runner
-3. Set up ingress rules for accessing the APIs
+5. Set up ingress rules for accessing the APIs

+**How it works:**
+- A temporary pod mounts the PersistentVolume
+- Local `.wiremock` files are copied using `kubectl cp`
+- File ownership is set to UID 1001 (the user WireMock Runner runs as)
+- The deployment's initContainer ensures correct permissions on every pod start

 ## Accessing the Services